asika32764/joomla-cmf/libraries/windwalker-bundles/DevelopmentBundle/README.md

 ### Why Not Migration Tools?

-Actually, we are developing a migration tools for Joomla & Windwalker now, but migration is not so fit Joomla CMS, sometimes you will want to sync Joomla articles, modules, extensions and menus etc. to your production server.
+Actually, we are developing a migration tools for Joomla & Windwalker now, but migration is not so suitable for Joomla CMS, sometimes we will want to sync Joomla articles, modules, extensions and menus to your production server.
 Migration tools are hard to do this.

-So use Sqlsync tools, it helps you compare sql schema between your local & remote machine, simply run `export` in your local, and git track all schema files, then push your files to remote server and run `import`, all schema will update to remote.
+So, using Sqlsync tools will help you compare sql schema between your local & remote machine, simply run `export` in your local, and git track all schema YAML files.
+Then push your files to remote server and run `import`, all schemas will update to remote.

-> Currently Sqlsync are weak on column name change, try avoid to do this operation.
+> Currently Sqlsync are weak on column name change, you can use hooks to do this.

 ### Export & Import SQL Schema